-CMMI models with a continuous representation consist of seven chapters and six appendices: [FM108.HDA103.T102]
+CMMI models with a staged representation consist of seven chapters and five appendices: [FM108.HDA103.T101]

-- Chapter 1: The Introduction chapter (this chapter) offers a broad view of CMMI models, suggestions on where to look for other information not included in CMMI models, and the typographical conventions used throughout CMMI models. - Chapter 2: The Model Components chapter describes model components, including capability levels, goals, and practices. - Chapter 3: The Model Terminology chapter describes the approach taken to using terms in CMMI models, as well as how terms were selected for and defined in the glossary. - Chapter 4: The Capability Levels and Generic Model Components chapter describes the capability levels, generic goals, and generic practices, which ensure that the implementation of processes associated with process areas is effective, repeatable, and lasting. - Chapter 5: The Framework Interactions chapter provides insight into the meaning of basic and advanced processes for Project Management, Process Management, Support, and Engineering process areas. - Chapter 6: The Using CMMI Models chapter explains the ways in which your organization can use CMMI models. - Chapter 7: The Process Areas chapter contains descriptions of the required, expected, and informative components of the model you have selected, including goals, practices, subpractices, and typical work products.
+- Chapter 1: The Introduction chapter (this chapter) offers a broad view of CMMI models, suggestions on where to look for other information not included in CMMI models, and the typographical conventions used throughout CMMI models. - Chapter 2: The Model Components chapter describes model components, including maturity levels, goals, and practices. - Chapter 3: The Model Terminology chapter describes the approach taken to using terms in CMMI models, as well as how terms were selected for and defined in the glossary. - Chapter 4: The Common Features, Generic Goals, and Generic Practices chapter describes the common features and generic practices, which ensure that the implementation of processes associated with process areas is effective, repeatable, and lasting. - Chapter 5: The Framework Interactions chapter provides insight into the meaning of basic and advanced processes for Project Management, Process Management, Support, and Engineering process areas. - Chapter 6: The Using CMMI Models chapter explains the ways in which your organization can use CMMI models. - Chapter 7: The Process Areas chapter contains descriptions of the required, expected, and informative components of the model you have selected, including goals, practices, subpractices, and typical work products.

-The Appendices are as follows: [FM108.HDA103.T103]
+The Appendices are as follows: [FM108.HDA103.T104]